NVIDIA/open-gpu-kernel-modules/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances of any kind
+* The use of sexualized language or imagery and unwelcome sexual attention or sexual advances of any kind
 * Trolling, insulting or derogatory comments, and personal or political attacks
 * Public or private harassment